leaonline/leaonline-teacher/README.md

 ./run.sh
 ```

-Finally, open your browser and go to `localhost:5555` to load the client app.
+Finally, open your browser at [`http://localhost:5555`](http://localhost:5555) to load the client app.
-You can login with `admin` / `password` to continue to the teacher dashboard.
+You can login with one of the [initially created accounts](https://github.com/leaonline/leaonline-accounts/#initial-accounts-in-development) to continue to the teacher dashboard.

 ## Development and contribution to this project